zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_RUSSIAN_DOLL_SCALING.md

 | N | 0.64 | 1.28 m (perceived by N-2) |
 | N+1 | 0.512 | 1.02 m (perceived by N-2) |

 **Critical Insight:** From the perspective of travelers, the target branch appears *normal-sized*.
 The scaling is relative.
-A human from Branch N-2 arriving in Branch N would perceive the indigenous population as being ~64% their height—effectively arriving as a giant among them.
+A human from Branch N-2 arriving in Branch N would perceive the indigenous population as being ~64% their height ,effectively arriving as a giant among them.

 ---